China is pursuing its own transformative path to growth.

 China plans to achieve carbon neutrality by 2060 (and peak CO2 before 2030)

-China has been the largest investor in renewable energy over the last decade
+China has been the largest investor in renewable energy over the last decade2

 From imitation to innovation

-Healthcare: drug development is surging; China is the world's largest genetic databank
+Healthcare: drug development is surging; China is the world's largest genetic databank3

 Cryptocurrencies: watch out for the first truly digital currency in a major global economy